Chocolate Cake Recipes | 8 Classic Homemade Chocolate Cakes

 2/3 cup buttermilk

-Melt 3 tablespoons butter with brown sugar and corn syrup; heat until blended.
+Melt 3 tablespoons of butter with the brown sugar and corn syrup until blended; pour directly down into the bottom of a greased tube or bundt pan.

-Cream 1/2 cup butter (or margarine) until light; gradually beat in sugar.
+Cream remaining 1/2 cup butter until light; beat in white sugar, then eggs (one at a time) and vanilla.

-Sift flour, cocoa, baking soda, and salt.
-Add alternately with buttermilk to the creamed mixture.
+Sift dry items together.
+Add alternately with buttermilk into the creamed base.

-Spoon batter evenly over fruit and bake about 50 minutes or until done.
-Invert immediately; serve warm.
+Spoon batter smoothly over fruit and bake for 50 minutes.
+Invert immediately while hot and serve warm.

 Chocolate Cake FAQ